Directional emission of a readout resonator for qubit measurement: Broadband Amplifier Impedance Matching

-We illustrate why amplifier impedance matching is needed by considering a typical quantum measurement chain, shown in Fig.~\ref{fig:overhead}a.
-Here, we use a Josephson traveling-wave parametric amplifier (JTWPA) for its broad bandwidth and high gain, which is suitable for multiplexed qubit readout \cite{macklin_near-quantum-limited_2015,obrien_resonant_2014}.
-If not compensated, we show how impedance mismatch can create parametric oscillations in the JTWPA.
+If not compensated, we show how intentional mismatch can create parametric oscillations in the JTWPA.
 The environment surrounding the amplifier can be represented by the circuit in Fig.~\ref{fig:overhead}b.
-We simulate the gain performance for different impedance environments using \texttt{JosephsonCircuits.jl} \cite{obrien_josephsoncircuitsjl_2024}.
+We simulate the gain performance for different impedance environments using \texttt{JosephsonCircuits.jl} \cite{obrien_josephsoncircuitsjl_2023}.
 Our simulation uses a Floquet-mode JTWPA as the best-case scenario since it is inherently robust to out-of-band mismatch \cite{peng_floquet-mode_2022}.
-For the output side, we assume $\abs{\Gamma_2}=\SI{-15}{dB}$, representing the reflection from the isolator at the JTWPA's output.
-For the input side, we use values of $\abs{\Gamma_1}=\{\SI{0}{dB},\SI{-15}{dB}\}$, characteristic of either the intentional mismatch or isolator at the input, respectively.
+For the output side, we assume $\abs{\Gamma_2}\approx\SI{-15}{dB}$, representing the reflection from the isolator at the JTWPA's output.
+For the input side, we assume $\abs{\Gamma_1}\approx\{\SI{0}{dB},\SI{-15}{dB}\}$, representative of either the intentional mismatch or isolator at the input, respectively.
 From Fig.~\ref{fig:overhead}c, we see that proper matching on the input side (i.e., low $\abs{\Gamma_1}$) strongly suppresses gain ripples, thus mitigating parametric oscillations and instability.
 We reiterate that this is a best-case analysis since the Floquet-mode JTWPA is robust to out-of-band mismatch.

-The leading strategy of contemporary readout is to add an isolator before the JTWPA to compensate for the intentional mismatch.
+The leading strategy of contemporary readout is to add an isolator before the JTWPA to compensate for the intentional mismatch \cite{peng_x-parameter_2022, peng_floquet-mode_2022,heinsoo_rapid_2018}.
 We propose that, alternatively, one could instead make the quantum processor better impedance-matched by design by removing this mismatch.
 This would reduce the need for isolation before the JTWPA; however, we note that isolation from the pump tone and amplified vacuum fluctuations would still be needed.
-Nevertheless, removing the feedline mismatch would be a major step toward the monolithic integration of qubits and quantum-limited amplifiers.
+Nevertheless, removing the intentional mismatch would be a major step toward the monolithic integration of qubits and quantum-limited amplifiers.
 Such integration would both drastically reduce the footprint of the external microwave infrastructure and mitigate preamplification losses.